Sex Therapy

 I am all about thinking outside the box and incorporating different therapy techniques or educational materials that could offer new insights.
 Your sexuality is unique to you and so should be your treatment.

-Who is Sex Therapy for?
+Who is Sex or Intimacy Therapy for?

 Everyone!
 All Genders, Relationships, and ability levels welcomed.